Skip to the main content.

 What is an Individualized Assessment?

 Although individualized assessment was not a new concept, the EEOC went further than before in making it an important element of compliance.
 If a background check for an applicant indicates they have arrest or conviction records, an individualized assessment is recommended.
-Regarding arrest records, which are not conclusive evidence of wrong doing, it is especially important to give the applicant an opportunity in an individualized assessment to explain the circumstances of the arrest.
+Regarding arrest records, which are not conclusive evidence of wrongdoing, it is especially important to give the applicant an opportunity for an individualized assessment to explain the circumstances of the arrest.

 Sometimes it is easy to connect the nature of an offense with the nature of the job.
 No one would argue it is reasonable to hire someone convicted of vehicular manslaughter a few months ago as a bus driver, and the EEOC recognizes that in such cases the conviction is sufficient to deny employment without the need for an individualized assessment.
 However, one should tread lightly here and with the advice of competent legal counsel.